-- Arm swing is strong and smooth with the forward arm at 90-degrees and the rearward arm relatively straight. - Arm swing is from front to rear, not side to side, with the upper part of the forward arm reaching parallel to the ground as it swings to the front. - Keep a tall stance with a stable, upright trunk.
+- Arm swing is strong and smooth with the forward arm slightly bent and 90-degrees to the ground and the rearward arm relatively straight. - Arm swing is from front to rear, not side to side, with the upper part of the forward arm reaching parallel to the ground as it swings to the front. - Keep a tall stance with a stable, upright trunk.
 The back remains perpendicular to the ground.
 There should not be any back swing of the legs.